disin7c9/disin7c9.github.io/review/_posts/2023-09-21-Attention-is-All-You-Need.markdown

 Due to the estimation method, however, the technique has constraints on the size of a mini-batch.
 Moreover, batch normalization is hard to apply to sequence data since the layer need to save some statistics for each time series order but sequences always have variable-length.
 On the other hand, layer normalization normalize representations in the same layer; i.e., it normalizes each sample at once.
-In addition, layer normalization perform equivalent computations in training and testing step since it uses identical gain and bias parameter for each time sequence unlike batch normalization [3].
+In addition, layer normalization performs equivalent computations in training and testing step since it uses identical gain and bias parameters for each time sequence unlike batch normalization [3].

 ### Decoder